oevkaya/datafest_UoE/content/schedule.md

 Consultants available for help until 2:30 pm.

-### Monday, March 16, 2020
+### Monday, 16 March 2020

 **Present to all**

-Winners will be invited to present their work at the ASA DataFest Capstone Event at G.03 at Bayes from 16:00 – 17:00.
+Winners will be invited to present their work at the Celebrating Data - ASA DataFest Awards Ceremony at G.03 at Bayes from 16:00 – 17:00.
 This event is open to all to attend.
+Link to reserve a spot to be posted!